annaesvensson/yellow-publish/style-guide.md

   e.g. `<p align="center"><img src="screenshot.png" alt="Screenshot" /></p>`.
 * Use HTML at the beginning of a line to add additional link targets to a page,
   e.g. `<a id="settings-page"></a>`, `<a id="settings-files"></a>`.
-* Check spelling, British English is the reference language, other languages are optional.
+* Check spelling, British English is the reference language for documentation.
 * Give multiple examples for users to copy/paste, if unsure add more examples.
 * Review the entire documentation from the perspective of the user.
 * Don't use the words "easy, flexible, user-friendly".